Frequently Asked Questions

 Call ducklings are priced based on color.

-Apricot Silver, Butterscoth, Pastel, Penciled, Snowy, Magpie, White: $30
+Apricot Silver, Butterscoth, Pastel, Penciled, Snowy, Magpie, White, any Pied, all other colors: $30

 *Confetti is just our way of saying “a fun color that doesn’t quite match any one color descriptor.”
 Often times these ducklings grow up to be some version of bibbed/pied with interesting markings.